bytescout/pdf-co-api-samples/Add Text And Images To PDF/VB.NET/Add Image by finding target coordinates/README.md

-## How to add text and images to PDF in VB.NET and PDF.co Web API

-### The tutorial below will demonstrate how to add text and images to PDF in VB.NET

-Source code documentation samples provide quick and easy way to add a required functionality into your application.
-Want to add text and images to PDF in your VB.NET app?
-PDF.co Web API is designed for it.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+## How to add text and images to PDF in VB.NET using PDF.co Web API PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
 Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-The SDK samples like this one below explain how to quickly make your application do add text and images to PDF in VB.NET with the help of PDF.co Web API.
-In your VB.NET project or application you may simply copy & paste the code and then run your app!
-Further enhancement of the code will make it more vigorous.

-Trial version of PDF.co Web API can be downloaded for free from our website.
-It also includes source code samples for VB.NET and other programming languages.

 ## REQUEST FREE TECH SUPPORT